Milk Sharing: Is It Safe?

 Lack of Screening: Donors may not undergo testing for transmissible diseases (like HIV, or Hepatitis), or disclose lifestyle factors such as substance use (including prescription medication, recreational drugs, or illegal substances) that could affect the safety of the milk.

-Cultural and Emotional Considerations: As with formal milk sharing, some families may feel uncomfortable using milk from another person or have cultural beliefs that influence their decision.
+Cultural and Emotional Considerations: Some families may feel uncomfortable using milk from another person or have cultural beliefs that influence their decision.

 Organizations like Eats on Feets provide guidelines to reduce risks involved in informal milk sharing, including donor screening and safe milk handling practices.
 Some also recommend home pasteurization to mitigate contamination concerns.

-Online platforms, such as Facebook groups, have made it easier for individuals to sell or purchase breastmilk, but this practice remains controversial.
-While online marketplaces offer convenience, they lack safety controls, and unfortunately, financial incentives can sometimes lead to unethical practices.
+Online platforms, such as Facebook, have made it easier for individuals to sell or purchase breastmilk, but this practice remains controversial.
+While online marketplaces offer convenience, they lack safety controls, and unfortunately, financial incentives can lead to unethical practices.

 Risks of Purchasing Breast Milk: